opensearch-project/opensearch-cli/README.md

 ## Usage

 ```
-$ odfe-cli --help
+$ opensearch-cli --help

-odfe-cli is a unified command line interface for managing ODFE clusters
+opensearch-cli is a unified command line interface for managing OpenSearch clusters

 Usage:
-  odfe-cli [command]
+  opensearch-cli [command]

 Available Commands:
   ad          Manage the Anomaly Detection plugin
   completion  Generate completion script for your shell
-  curl        Manage Elasticsearch core features
+  curl        Manage OpenSearch core features
   help        Help about any command
   knn         Manage the k-NN plugin
-  profile     Manage a collection of settings and credentials that you can apply to an odfe-cli command
+  profile     Manage a collection of settings and credentials that you can apply to an opensearch-cli command

 Flags:
-  -c, --config string    Configuration file for odfe-cli, default is /Users/balasvij/.odfe-cli/config.yaml
+  -c, --config string    Configuration file for opensearch-cli, default is /Users/balasvij/.opensearch-cli/config.yaml
-  -h, --help             Help for odfe-cli
+  -h, --help             Help for opensearch-cli
   -p, --profile string   Use a specific profile from your configuration file
-  -v, --version          Version for odfe-cli
+  -v, --version          Version for opensearch-cli

 ```

 ### Create default profile
-A profile is a collection of credentials that will be applied to the odfe-cli command.
+A profile is a collection of credentials that will be applied to the opensearch-cli command.
 When a user specifies a profile, the settings and credentials of that profile will be used to execute the command.
 Users can create one profile with the name "default", and is used when no profile is explicitly referenced.